jpsca/properform/docs/docs/index.md

+“The main problem I used to have with [Django Forms] was the markup.
+I wanted Bootstrap fields.
+I wanted complex layouts like multiple columns.”
+-- Random Redditor

 # Things developers ~~believe~~ forget about forms

 - A field can be presentend in multiple ways.
 Even the same form could be needed "n" different contexts and have different appeareance.